santanaruben/ethereum/models/wallet/README.md

 # wallet
-Mock-up of a small wallet using ethereum solidity
+Mock-up of a small wallet using an ERC-20 token implementation.